Selecting a Wheelchair Cushion

 Air is highly compressible and would make an excellent support surface, except for its requirement of an impermeable membrane.
 Therefore, the efficiency

-of air wheelchair cushions is directly related to the design of its container and proper inflation.
+of air wheelchair seat covers is directly related to the design of its container and proper inflation.
 Some encompass the body well while others do not.
 Some dissipate heat well, all can handle moisture without harm and most will absorb impact loads.
-Because air wheelchair cushions are adjustable, they can be inflated to meet the needs of the user, but this adjustability also means that they must be maintained properly.
+Because air wheelchair seat cushions are adjustable, they can be inflated to meet the needs of the user, but this adjustability also means that they must be maintained properly.
 An improperly inflated air cushion can be either too hard or too soft, and both are potentially damaging situations.
 Through intense research and development, ROHO invented ROHO DRY FLOATATION® Technology, named for its properties that mimicked water in a dry environment.
 Time and time again, this technology has been proven to help heal and prevent pressure ulcers by using ROHO wheelchair cushions

 Foam Wheelchair Cushions